+Looking for budget-friendly restaurants without skimping on quality?
+We've got you!
 If Thai food coupled with casual elegance is your thing, then this is your place!
 Erawan offers top-notch Thai dishes that present flavours and textures that are sure to please your taste buds.
 While the sushi is a bit on the pricy side, everything else is very much pocket-friendly.
-What’s more is that they aren’t yet licensed to serve alcohol, so feel free to take your own bottle of vino to sip on without being charged a corkage fee (for now).
+What’s more, is that they aren’t yet licensed to serve alcohol, so feel free to take your own bottle of vino to sip on without being charged a corkage fee (for now).

 Where: Riverside Shopping Centre, corner of Bryanston Drive & The River Road, Bryanston, Johannesburg.

+Looking for Budget-Friendly Restaurants around town?
 At this upmarket, open-plan eatery, you can tuck into handmade, freshly-prepared Italian dishes that will leave your tummy feeling full and your wallet at ease.
-The menu is extensive, offering everything from traditional pizzas and pastas to meat dishes as well as seafood.
+The Eatalian's menu is extensive, offering everything from traditional pizzas and pasta to meat dishes as well as seafood.
 While some dishes may be a tad pricy, there are many that are super-affordable.
-When you consider the portion sizes, you’ll understand why we say that this place is such fantastic value for money.
+When you consider the portion sizes, you’ll understand why we say that this place is such a fantastic value for money.

 Where: 126 11th Street, Parkmore, Johannesburg.

-Think Walnut Grove fare in a beautiful, breezy setting - that’s Roast Café!
+Looking for Budget-Friendly Restaurants in Melrose Arch?
+Think Walnut Grove fare in a beautiful, breezy Brazilian setting - that’s Cafe Rio!
 This newly-opened spot serves up meals that are oh-so-satisfying.
 Their menu of salads, sandwiches and main meals is guaranteed to have something for everyone to enjoy (and then you get people like us, who just love everything!).
 They even have an awesome variety of sharing boards and plates for when you and your mealtime companions are feeling a little indecisive.

 Where: 10A High Street, Melrose Arch, Melrose, Johannesburg.